Grevillea aspleniifolia

-Grevillea aspleniifolia is a species of flowering plant in the family Proteaceae and is endemic to eastern New South Wales.
+Grevillea aspleniifolia, also known as fern leaf grevillea, is a species of flowering plant in the family Proteaceae and is endemic to eastern New South Wales.
 It is a spreading shrub with linear to narrowly egg-shaped leaves and purplish flowers.

 Description

 Grevillea aspleniifolia is a spreading shrub that typically grows to 1–5 m high and up to 5 m wide.
 The leaves are linear to narrowly egg-shaped, 150–250 mm long and 3–15 mm wide with irregular serrations and a woolly-hairy lower surface, the edges turned down or rolled under.
 The flowers are arranged in toothbrush-like racemes along a rachis usually 30–50 mm long, and are purplish with grey or white hairs.
 The pistil is mostly 15–25 mm long and the style has a green tip.
 Flowering mainly occurs from July to November and the fruits is a hairy follicle 11–12 mm long.

+Similar species

+G. aspleniifolia closely resembles its relative, G. longifolia but differs in that its branchlets are rounded and covered in short, grey wooly hairs, whereas the branchlets of G. longifolia are ruddy brown and covered in brownish, appressed hairs.
+G. aspleniifolia is also distinguishable from G. longifolia by its leaves, the former having greyish, wooly hairs on the underside of leaves that may be entire or irregularly toothed, the latter having greyish to brownish appressed hairs on the underside of the leaves.
+Both species may have entire leaves, though these are usually more numerous on G. aspleniifolia.

 Taxonomy

 Grevillea aspleniifolia was first formally described in 1809 by Joseph Knight in On the cultivation of the plants belonging to the natural order of Proteeae.
 The specific epithet (aspleniifolia) means Asplenium-leaved".